Namikelwa/Bioinformatics-Internship/RNA-seq cheatsheet.md

 HEADCROP -removes the first 11 bases of the reads

 ```
+## Post-Quality analysis
 The trimmed reads are then checked for quality
 fastqc
 multiqc

 ## Mapping
 Requires a reference genome in fa format (obtained from database) and the trimmed reads/raw reads if trimming wasn't done
 tools used include hisat2 which requires building an index for the reference genome
 **hisat2** is a fast and sensitive splice-aware aligner that compresses the genome using an indexing scheme to reduce the amount of space needed to store the genome.
 This also makes the genome quick to search, using a whole-genome index.
 We use samtools to convert the output file from sam to bam format(downsream anlysis requiresbam file) and to index the bam files.Indexing creates a searchable index of sorted bam files required in some programs.

 ```